lltfm/openness/works/saltem_hoc/README.md

 ## Openness GPT

+The Saltem Hoc method is used to build the [LLM AI prompt for Openness GPT](openness_gpt-prompt.txt).
+Openness GOT assists users in exploring answers to spiritual questions (or any other kind of "unanswerable" question).

 ### How to chat with Openness GPT

 * Click here to try it: [Openness GPT 11 (ChatGPT)](https://chatgpt.com/share/67574d43-512c-800f-83c0-700140ea8a4f)